davidgussler/vhdl_lib/wb_regs/docs/README.md

 ### Register Automation Project

+## WARNING

+THIS "wb_regs" PROJECT IS DEPRECATED AND IS GOING TO BE REPLACED BY "reggie"

 ## Rationalle

 Managing a register map is a common problem for FPGA Projects.
 In this python